rafalp/Misago/dev-docs/plugins/hooks/check-restore-post-edit-permission-hook.md

 # `check_restore_post_edit_permission_hook`

 This hook wraps the standard Misago function used to check whether a user has permission to restore a post from a post edit.
-Raises Django’s `PermissionDenied` if they don’t.
+Raises Django's `PermissionDenied` if they don't.

 ## Location